Limych/media_player.linkplay/README.md

         entity_id: media_player.sound_room1
         preset: 1
 ```
-Preset count vary from device tyoe, usually the app shows how many presets can be stored maximum.
+Preset count vary from device tyoe to type, usually the app shows how many presets can be stored maximum.
 The integration detects the max number and the command only accepts numbers from the allowed range.

 ## Snapshot and restore